 At the current time, you cannot modify image metadata via the cloud control panel.
 If you don't want to make API calls directly, a handy command line tool called the "novaclient" is available.
-For more information on using the novaclient tool to manage your scheduled images, see this Knowledge Center article on the topic.
+For more information on using the novaclient tool to manage your scheduled images, see the following Knowledge Center article: Using python-novaclient to manage scheduled images.

 How can I change the retention value on my server?

 You can change the retention value the same way you originally enabled scheduled images on your server, by